Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-03-25-analysis_FEP_01.md

 ## Active Inference and Psychoanalysis: How Aligned Are the Frameworks?

-The intersection between the Free Energy Principle (FEP), active inference, and psychoanalysis is a vibrant area of interdisciplinary exploration.
-This convergence promises to invigorate psychoanalytic theory with contemporary computational neuroscience, potentially offering new tools and perspectives for psychoanalytic psychotherapy—a field often marginalized in recent decades.

-At its core, the FEP, developed by Karl Friston, is a mathematical model describing how living organisms maintain their integrity by minimizing **free energy**—a formal measure of surprise or prediction error in a probabilistic model.
-Active inference, a corollary of the FEP, posits that the brain is an active agent, constantly predicting and controlling its environment rather than passively receiving sensory input.
-This framework not only models biological and psychological processes but aspires to formalize them, inviting comparison with psychoanalytic concepts.

-Yet these comparisons must be approached with philosophical caution.
-Psychoanalysis is interpretive and hermeneutic, grounded in narrative, clinical encounter, and symbolic meaning.
-In contrast, active inference is computational and mechanistic, formulated within a Bayesian probabilistic framework.
-The promise—and the risk—of this dialogue lies in navigating these distinct epistemologies without collapsing one into the other.
+The intersection between the Free Energy Principle (FEP), active inference, and psychoanalysis has become a new area of interdisciplinary research.
+This convergence may offer psychoanalytic theory new conceptual tools drawn from computational neuroscience, potentially revitalizing a field that has struggled for institutional legitimacy in recent decades.
+As we have mentioned in our previous posts the FEP provides a mathematical framework describing how living organisms maintain their structural integrity by minimizing **free energy**, which represents prediction error within a probabilistic model.
+Active inference, which extends from the FEP, proposes that brains function as active agents that constantly generate predictions about their environment rather than passively processing sensory input.
+This framework not only models biological and psychological processes but attempts to formalize them in ways that invite comparison with psychoanalytic concepts.
+However, psychoanalysis operates within an interpretive, hermeneutic tradition rooted in narrative, clinical encounter, and symbolic meaning.
+Active inference, by contrast, is computational and mechanistic, formulated within Bayesian probabilistic frameworks.
+The potential value—and the danger—of this dialogue lies in navigating these distinct epistemologies without reducing one to the other.

 ### Freud's "Project" and the Free Energy Principle